stridecolossus/JOVE/docs/blog/part-2-triangle/devices.md

 }
 ```

-For an array of JNA structures we need a second, slightly different implementation since the array __must__ be a contiguous block of memory allocated using the `toArray` helper:
+For an array of JNA structures a second, slightly different implementation is needed since the array __must__ be a contiguous block of memory allocated using the `toArray` helper:

 ```java
 static <T extends Structure> T[] invoke(VulkanFunction<T> func, IntByReference count, Supplier<T> identity) {